BrianCarela/AWS-Lambda-API/README.md

 ***

+> [!IMPORTANT]
+> AWS Console goes under regular maintenance.
+How this works may change in the future, in which case, this README will be updated.

 ## Intro

 AWS Lambda is a serverless computing service provided by AWS.
 It allows you to run code  without provisioning or managing servers.
 You simply upload your code, and Lambda automatically scales & manages the execution of your code.
 We will be wrapping our API server as a serverless function, and managing requests to our database using AWS Lambda.